 For Teachers

-Planet Frame is a youth film project that invites students to express their voices through short films and video essays about the planet, nature, and the future.
+Planet Frame is an international youth film project that invites young people to express their voices

 Your Role: Step-by-Step